skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

 DEPENDENCIES

-Python versions 3.9+ (CPython) and 3.11+ (PyPy) are supported.
+Python versions 3.10+ (CPython) and 3.11+ (PyPy) are supported.
 Other versions and implementations may or may not work correctly.

-While all the other dependencies are optional, ffmpeg and ffprobe are highly recommended
+While all the other dependencies are optional, ffmpeg, ffprobe, yt-dlp-ejs and a JavaScript runtime are highly recommended

 Strongly recommended